Jungle-Bus/bifidus/README.md

 ## License

-This project is developed by the [Jungle Bus](http://junglebus.io/) team, a French non-profit organization dedicated to bus public transport in OpenStreetMap.
+This project is developed by the [Jungle Bus](http://junglebus.io/) team.

 It uses [Osmose](http://osmose.openstreetmap.fr/) issues about public transport as a data source.